 Staff: Any staff reporting a student for a major disciplinary action must do so immediately after the offense has taken place.
-This report can be in person, by telephone, or in writing and should be made to the Principal.
-Staff may send a student from their class or activity for up to a one day in-school suspension with documentation.
+This report can be in person, by telephone, or in writing and should be made to the Director of Meadowview Programs.
 The suspension must be attributable to student conduct outlined in the Student Code of Conduct.
-Minor disciplinary offenses should be documented and reported to the assigned Student Services Coordinator or principal.
+Minor disciplinary offenses should be documented and reported to the assigned Director of Meadowview Programs.

-Principal/Administrator: For any incident where the Principal/Administrator will be deciding what action should be taken, the Principal/Administrator will conduct an impartial and complete investigation before attempting to make a decision on the merits of the case.
+Director of Meadowview Programs/Administrator: For any incident where the Director of Meadowview Programs/Administrator will be deciding what action should be taken, the Director of Meadowview Programs/Administrator will conduct an impartial and complete investigation before attempting to make a decision on the merits of the case.